eputkonen/Bookmarklets/README.md

 - Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.

 TechStackAwesomeTechStack.js
-- Enter domain name to do a tech stack analysis through AwesomeTechStack (free account).
+- Highlight or enter domain name to do a tech stack analysis through AwesomeTechStack (free account).

 TechStackBuiltwith.js
-- Enter domain name to do a tech stack analysis through Builtwith (free account).
+- Highlight or enter domain name to do a tech stack analysis through Builtwith (free account).

 TechStackWappalyzer.js
-- Enter domain name to do a tech stack analysis through Wappalyzer (free account).
+- Highlight or enter domain name to do a tech stack analysis through Wappalyzer (free account).

 companyONfairygodboss.js
 - Search typed in or highlighted company name on Fair God Boss.